shreeyashn20/shreeyashn20.github.io/Agent-Based Modeling/Notes.md

 Small change tips other agent to change their behavior.

 > Note: ABM requires learning about existing models to build your own great model.

+## The Social Network Model

+OBABM.org and NetLogo website to refer models.

+## The Spatial Model

+Redfish Group

+## Complex Systems, Emergence and Feedbacks

+Complex Systems: Composed of emergence outcome and feedback interaction

+Emergence: New phenomena - sum of all the parts

+Feedback: effect of emergent

+> Not a perfect prediction